makaroni4/makaroni4.com/_posts/2018-12-18-rad-workout-app.markdown

   <figcaption>This is how data looks like in the UI of Realtime Database</figcaption>
 </figure>

 See how simple it is?
 We just loaded Firebase from Google CDN, initialized our DB and we're ready to read and write from the database.
 Wait a second, read and write from the database?
 What about security?
 Out of the box there's a read & write permission for every user to your Realtime Database.
 Scary, right?
-Let's see how easy it is to configure the access:
+Let's see how we can configure the access:

 <script src="https://gist.github.com/makaroni4/11977820558ea9e93d6bc99f944d4b88.js"></script>

-As you can see it's just a JSON file.
-There are 3 keys to configure security: `.read`, `.write` and `.validate`.
-We store our counter in `incremental_counter` key of the DB, so let's define a special security rules for it.
-We'll allow everyone to read the data of this key by setting `.read` to `true`.
-Writing is a bit trickier: ideally we would allow only increments of one.
-In the config above you see how it's done – we write plain JS to verify that our new value is a number and it equals to the current value plus one. `newData` here is a predefined variable we can use (there are a bunch more, for example `data` – reference to the data before our transaction [etc](https://firebase.google.com/docs/database/security/securing-data)).
+The config is a JSON file with 3 keys to descrube security rules: `.read`, `.write` and `.validate`.
+We'll enable access only to the key where we store our counter (`incremental_counter`).
+To allow only increments of one we can write plain JS and use some predefined variables (`newData` – the value we're about to write, `data` – old value [etc](https://firebase.google.com/docs/database/security/securing-data)).

 With such validations we can easily make a "backend" for many applications: voting, polls and quizzes, NPS scores and so on.
 As for our workout app: check out the final implementation with Vue.js at [https://makaroni4.github.io/rad-workout-app/#/](https://makaroni4.github.io/rad-workout-app/#/).
 One detail you might like – the value of the animated and counted up from 0 to the value.